awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

    ```
    Get-SSMDocumentDescription `
-       -Name document_name
+       -Name runbook name
    ```

    Note a parameter name \(for example, `InstanceId`\) that you want to use for the `AutomationTargetParameterName` option\.
 This parameter determines the type of resource on which the automation runs\.

 ------

 1. Create a command that runs an automation using a State Manager association\.
-Here are some template commands to help\.
+Replace each *example resource placeholder* with your own information\.

    *Targeting using tags*